-Out of all the usability testing tools mentioned above, we are sure you will find your right pick since each tool has something unique to offer.
-The list can help you get an idea of what parameters to use when picking a perfect usability testing tool for your business.
+Out of all the usability testing tools mentioned above, we are sure you’ll find your right pick since each tool has something unique to offer.
+For instance, you can pick Crazy Egg for heatmaps and session recordings, UserZoom for remote unmoderated research, and Qualaroo for collecting contextual feedback in real time.

 What is website usability testing?

 Website usability testing is a process where you design tests for participants to take, who represents your ideal users, and analyze how easy or difficult it is to perform desired tasks.

 What is the purpose of usability testing?

 Usability testing is done to evaluate the performance of your product or website.
 The process focuses on how it fares in terms of usability for users.

 What are some types of website usability tests?